Homebush West

 Recent residential development output has been above average within Homebush West when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Homebush West has received around 30 dwelling approvals per year over the past five financial years, totalling an estimated 151 homes.
-As of FY26, no approvals have been recorded yet.
-On average, 8.8 people moved to the area annually for each dwelling built between FY21 and FY25, indicating demand significantly exceeds supply.
-New dwellings are developed at an average cost of $455,000.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Homebush West has experienced around 30 dwellings receiving development approval each year over the past five financial years up to FY25.
+This totals an estimated 151 homes.
+So far in FY26, no approvals have been recorded.
+Over these five years, an average of 8.8 people moved to the area for each dwelling built.

 Frequently Asked Questions - Development